valor-software/valor-style-guides/css/css-style-guide.md

 }
 ```

-14. X:not(...)
+## X:not(...)

-The negation pseudo-class, :not(X), is a functional notation taking a selector (excluding the negation pseudo-class itself) as an argument.
-It represents an element that is not represented by its argument.
+The ":not(...)" sets the sampling rules for the elements that don't contain the specified selector.

 ```css
 .p:not(.error) {